-Seeking out legal advice about your case before filing it is just the first part in a long, and often complicated, process.
+Seeking out legal advice about your case before filing it is just the first part of a long and often complicated process.
 An experienced civil attorney will be able to analyze the information and evidence you've gathered, and advise you about whether or not you have a viable claim.
 To learn more about your case, you can seek out a free claim evaluation from an experienced attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help